Shannon to Galway

 Quin Abbey by Jule_Berlin

-Few tourists make it to Quin Abbey, so it will be very quiet here.
+Not that many tourists make it to Quin Abbey, so it will probably be very quiet here.

 The Abbey was built on the ruins of a 13th century Norman castle, which was itself built on the site of an earlier church.
-It is easy to pick out the remains of the castle, though the abbey has been here since 1433.
+Although the abbey has been here since 1433, it is still easy to pick out the remains of the castle that preceded it.

 Although now a ruin, there are interesting passageways and stairways to explore and a lovely peaceful cloister where it is easy to imagine monks in silent prayer.